*I have recently updated this post to reflect our 2020 costs of living in Perth.*

 Groceries – $850

 As you can see there are a couple of luxuries here (a new car, Foxtel and Netflix), but they aren’t unrealistic.
 In winter it’s great to have some good TV to watch – free TV is awful and full of ads so you can barely stay awake trying to watch a movie!
-And yes some of this is very dependent on your lifestyle and expectations, but it’s a great starting point if you want to get a feel for what your monthly costs may look like when you live in Perth.
+And yes some of this is very dependent on your lifestyle and expectations, but it’s a great starting point if you want to get a feel for the current cost of living in Perth in 2020.

 There are always other expenses, like daycare if you have young kids, before or after school care, vacation care, school fees (if you go private) and a whole host of other expenses that generally come along with kids – activities, sport, uniforms, book lists for school etc. But this post is more about the day to day living expenses so I haven’t included them in this list.